 Per accreditation requirements, each MPH student must produce a minimum of two products that demonstrate a minimum of five competencies, of which at least three must be foundational competencies.
-Students must upload the products, and related forms, into their e-Portfolio.
+Students must turn in their proposals, summary reports, and products to the GrAPE coordinator.
 Additional information and forms are in the MPH organizational site on Blackboard.

 PH 546, Internship, is a one – six credit hour field-based experience in a public health or related organization.
 Each credit hour of internship is equal to one GrAPE unit.
 Instructions and forms are housed in the MPH Blackboard organizational site.
 If taken, the internship should be completed near the end of the program.